 Welcome to my page, and thanks for visiting!
 I’m an inventor, not a web editor or designer, and so I hope you’ll be able to look beyond any ineptness in my page, and glean some useful content.

 I’m quite a ways from “neurotypical” in a few dimensions (ADD, Autism Spectrum) but generally it’s not discernible to most people.
 It often presents as me seeing things from unusual perspectives, which sometimes leads to insights, and solutions.
 Sometimes it has also found me presenting as a distractible, irritable, overly logical knowitall.
 I spent the largest part of my working life as a metal working designer/artist/craftperson, which gave me the opportunity and background to learn a lot about machine design, as I built equipment for myself and others.
 During this time, I ended up working as an inventor for a couple of wealthy clients in manufacturing who found I was able to come up with simpler solutions than their engineering team.
-I was offered jobs, and did some contracting, however as I ended up saying to them, ” why would I work to increase the productivity of companies, and systems, that are the root of the problems I see in the world”.
+I was offered jobs, and did some contracting, however as I ended up saying and thinking, ” why would I work to increase the productivity of companies, and systems, that are the root of the problems I see in the world”.
+It didn’t really help.

 The fields I’m working in today are generally